shuklaritvik06/NodeJsProjects/npm.md

-npm start  // Run a start script specified in the package.json file npm stop // runs a script specified in the package.json file npm test // runs a test script in package.json file
+npm start  // Run a start script specified in the package.json file npm stop // runs a script specified in the package.json file npm test // runs a test script in package.json file npm shrinkwrap  // Renames the package-lock.json to npm-shrinkwrap.json and it takes precedence over other package-lock.json npm pkg set scripts.scriptName="COMMAND"  // Set the script and its command from the cli npm s|search|se packageName    // prints the packages and its info matching npm rb|rebuild  // When we have a new node installed then npm prune packageName  // Prune Not in the package json file npm outdated  // lists the outdated dependencies npm install-test  // runs the npm test just after npm install npm deprecate <pkg>@"version" <message>   // Deprecate a version of a package npm dedupe   // This will search the package tree and will optimize by moving the package up the tree where can be shared among more

 *PACKAGE ACCESS*